TrueBlocks/trueblocks-core/docs/content/chifra/accounts.md

 ERC 721 standard, various functions from OpenZeppelin, various Uniswap functions, etc. As an optimization, the `known` signatures are searched first during articulation.

-The `--encode` option generates a 32-byte encoding for a given cannonical function or event signature.
+The `--encode` option generates a 32-byte encoding for a given canonical function or event signature.
 For functions, you may manually extract the first four bytes of the hash.

 The `--find` option is experimental.
 Please see the notes below for more information.